pgpglobal/staging/README.md

 2. Search form - expand JSON parameters so that searching isn't just limited to title and such
   * Would really love to add in "excerpt" or something here
   * Search form was implemented with this: https://github.com/christian-fei/Simple-Jekyll-Search

+<a id="staging-site---post-titles"></a>
+### Staging Site - Post Titles

+Post titles don't seem to be working on the staging version?
+May just need to rebuild

 <a id="styling-and-markup-adjustments"></a>
 ## Styling and Markup adjustments